Food Science Tutors : 1-1 Food Science Lessons

 I am extremely passionate that students get the best possible chance when applying to medical school; many students have the potential but not everyone is strategic with their applications.
 I hope to help as many students as I can step closer to their dreams of becoming a doctor.

 Hi I’m Alina!.
-I’m a second year medical student at the University of Liverpool.
+I’m a fourth year medical student at the University of Liverpool.
 I really enjoy meeting new people and helping them to achieve their goals so tutoring is a great fit!

 At A-level I studied Biology (A*), Chemistry (A) and English Literature (A*).